PSquare-Lab/PSquare-Lab.github.io/_teaching/courses/course_EEC351.md

 ---

 ##### <span style="color: #0faddd;; font-weight: bold;"> 📝 Assignments</span>
+- **Assignment #1** is due on **Thursday, 9th October, 5 PM**.
+Please read the instructions carefully—the required links are embedded within the PDF.
+Make sure to _explore all available resources_ and _troubleshoot thoroughly before reaching out to the instructor or TA_.
+[Assignment#1](/assets/pdf/EEC351/Assignment_1.pdf)-- [Boilerplate Code](/assets/pdf/EEC351/EEC351_Assignment_BoilerCode.zip)
 - **Python** is the default programming languages for the course.
 You should use it for programming your assignments unless otherwise explicitly allowed.
-- Submit via Moodle or GitHub—- as specified in each assignment.
+- Submit via Moodle, Google Form or GitHub—- as specified in each assignment.
 - **Honor Code:** Any cases of copying will be awarded a zero on the assignment.
 More severe penalties may follow.
 - **Late submissions** will incur penalties, as annouced with assignment.